SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

       title: Other Features
 ---

-{% include jumbotron.html body="Vipps is a two-phase payment method supported by the major norwegian banks.
+{% include jumbotron.html body="Vipps is a two-phase payment instrument supported by the major norwegian banks.
 In the redirect to Swedbank Pay Payments scenario, Swedbank Pay receives a mobile number (MSISDN) from the payer through Swedbank Pay Payments.
 Swedbank Pay performs a payment that the payer must